Toledo vs. Ball State NCAA Football Odds, Plays and Insights | September 25, 2021

 Over/Under Insights

-- The combined points per game average of the two teams, 46.7, is 9.8 points fewer than Saturday's over/under.
+- Saturday's over/under is 9.8 points higher than the combined 46.7 PPG average of the two teams.

-- The 58 points per game these two squads have surrendered to opponents this season are 1.5 more than the 56.5 over/under in this contest.
+- The 58 points per game these two squads have allowed to opponents this season are 1.5 more than the 56.5 total in this contest.

 - The average total in Rockets games this season is 57.3, 0.8 points more than Saturday's over/under of 56.5.

-- The 56.5 over/under in this game is 1.0 point higher than the 55.5 average total in Cardinals games this season.
+- The 55.5 PPG average total in Cardinals games this season is 1.0 point fewer than this game's over/under.

 Toledo Stats and Trends